 1968 – First M2M Technology

-The concept of machine to machine technology (M2M) was invented in 1968 by Theodore Paraskevakos.
+The concept of machine-to-machine communications (M2M) was invented in 1968 by Theodore Paraskevakos.
 In the next few years, Theodore would go on to invent electric meters that communicated with electricity grids.

 1973 – First Mobile Phone